 Flex and grid — what's the difference?

-A common question is to ask what the difference is between Flexbox and CSS Grid Layout — why do we have two specifications that sometimes appear to be doing the same thing as each other?
+A common question is to ask what the difference is between Flexbox and CSS Grid Layout — why do we have two specifications that sometimes appear to be doing the same thing?

 The most straightforward answer to this question is defined in the specifications themselves.
 Flexbox is a one-dimensional layout method whereas Grid Layout is a two-dimensional layout method.
-In the below example I have a flex layout.
+The example below has a flex layout.
 As already described in the Basic concepts article, flex items can be allowed to wrap but, once they do so, each line becomes a flex container of its own.
 When space is distributed flexbox does not look at the placement of items in other rows and tries to line things up with each other.

 If we create a very similar layout using Grid, we can control the layout in both rows and columns.